Soliton decomposition of the Box-Ball System: Asymptotic speed of solitons

+To complete the proof of~\eqref{eq:hspeedseq}, it remains to drop the assumption that $\orho_m=0$ for all large $m$.
 The above proof contains all the argument, except that combining~\eqref{eq:displacement} and~\eqref{eq:collisions} requires a limit and an infinite sum to commute.
 To prove the general case, we take expectation in~\eqref{eq:displacement} with $t=1$ and combine it with~\eqref{eq:vfrompalm}: